 How do I search for a Master’s thesis project abroad?

 Note that our exchange agreements are for courses at our partner universities.
 You may however be able to do part of your research for a graduation project/thesis an Erasmus+ internship.

 How many available exchange positions do you have to each partner university?

-Every year the International Office will renegotiate the number of available positions with each partner university.
+Every year the Division for Internationalisation will renegotiate the number of available positions with each partner university.
 Negotiations are usually finished toward the closing of the application deadline, which is why there rarely is no complete list of seats available ahead of time.
 The negotiations always involve how many students the partner university can send to Uppsala University which is another factor we do not know ahead of time.

 Why can’t I apply to all universities listed as partners in the database?